terrywbrady/CldAws230/PITCHME.md

   - DSpace 6: 8080, 3030
   - DSpace 7: 8080, 3030, 3000, 8983
 - The ports on the running DSpace instances could be more carefully restricted

-+++

-## Security - Keyfile

-- A specifically named keyfile is specified on startup.
-- While the file is not exposed, a more elegant approach is needed

 ---